nick-novak/Goals-n-such/something-new/march.md

 03/14/2016
 ---
 When Fender made George Harrison's Rosewood Telecaster, they also made a rosewood Stratocaster for Jimi Hendrix.
 But it was never delivered and its currents whereabouts are unknown.
 [Link](http://www.guitarplayer.com/gear/1012/see-george-harrisons-famed-rosewood-telecaster-examined-and-replicated/57108)

+03/15/2016
+---
+Public key cryptography explained, in such a brilliant way. [link](https://www.youtube.com/watch?v=YEBfamv-_do)

+03/16/2016
+---
+There is a guy named Nicholas Felton who creates yearly reports about himself.
+He keeps track of things like his travels, diet, books etc. hmmm sounds simalar to what I have been doing… [Nicholas Felton](http://feltron.com/)

+03/17/2016
+---
+The weird white stringy part in a raw egg is called the chalaza.
+It attaches or suspends the yolk or nucellus within the larger structure.

+03/18/2016
+---
+'TIM', was one of the worlds’ first talking clock systems and it was launched in London in 1936.
+Anyone with access to a telephone could dial the ‘talking clock’ number and have the precise GMT time read to them - down to the second.

+03/19/2016
+---
+Coconut milk is the liquid that comes from the grated meat of a brown coconut.
+It should not be confused with coconut water.
+I always thought the milk was the water.

+03/20/2016
+---
+Kareem Abdul-Jabbar still holds the Most career points in the NBA.
+Since his retirement in 1989 the record has been set at 38,387 pts.

+03/21/2016
+---
+Elephants have an innate aversion to bees.
+This allows for farmers in Africa to build fences of bee hives around their crops.
+If an elephant trips a wire, it will cause a hive to be disturbed and unleash a swarm of angry bees.
+This causes the elephants to flee away. [link](http://99percentinvisible.org/article/invisible-fences-farmers-plant-beehive-guard-posts-repel-elephants/?utm_source=99%25+Invisible&utm_medium=email&utm_campaign=e3ae7cfcc2-RSS_EMAIL_CAMPAIGN&utm_term=0_f773924a7f-e3ae7cfcc2-96872149)

+03/23/2016
+---
+"Scarborough Fair" is a traditional English ballad about the Yorkshire town of Scarborough.
+I always thought that Simon and Garfunkel wrote the tune and stole the line from Bob Dylan's "Girl from the North Country".
+But Dylan actually stole the line "Remember me to one who lives there, she once was a true love of mine" from the balled.

+03/24/2016
+---
+A SarcMark is a punctuation mark to emphasis that a written phase or sentence was meant to be said sarcastically.